Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/optimizer_in_function_config.md

     flow.optimizer.SGD(lr_scheduler, momentum=0).minimize(loss)
     return loss
 ```
-The way to set up learning rate and optimizer are as follows:
+To set up the optimizer and learning rate, follow the instructions below:

-1. We use `flow.optimizer.PiecewiseConstantScheduler` to set the strategy of learning rate, we set it as the piecewise constant scheduler with the initial learning rate = 0.1.
+1. We set the strategy of learning rate to `flow.optimizer.PiecewiseConstantScheduler` which means piecewise constant scheduler with the initial learning rate = 0.1.
 You can also use other strategy, like `flow.optimizer.CosineScheduler` and so on.

-2. We choose SGD as the optimizer and take `loss` as the optimization gaol by `flow.optimizer.SGD(lr_scheduler, momentum=0).minimize(loss)`
+2. We choose SGD as the optimizer and take `loss` as the optimization goal by `flow.optimizer.SGD(lr_scheduler, momentum=0).minimize(loss)`

-## The optimizer
+## The optimizers

-So far, OneFlow supports six types of optimizer in `oneflow.optimizer` as follow:
+So far, OneFlow supports six types of optimizer which can be found in `oneflow.optimizer`:

 - SGD
 - Adam
 - AdamW